onthecodepath/iOS-Interview-Questions/README.md

     - What is the difference between not-running, inactive, active, background and suspended execution states?
     - Is it faster to iterate through an NSArray or an NSSet?
 - [Memory / Memory Management](https://github.com/onthecodepath/iOS-Interview-Questions#memory--memory-management)
+    - What is ARC?
+    - What is the difference between *weak* and *strong*?
+    - What is a memory leak?
+    - What is a retain cycle?
     - What is the difference between copy and retain?
     - What is the difference between a stack vs a heap?
-    - What is the difference between *weak* and *strong*?
-    - What is a memory leak?
 - [Objective-C](https://github.com/onthecodepath/iOS-Interview-Questions#objective-c)
     - What is synthesize in Objective-C?
     - What is dynamic in Objective-C?